 Please enter your water information

 We often hear from businesses who are dissatisfied with the water rates in their local area.
-Sometimes water bills – especially for enterprises that use a lot of water – can be very steep, and it’s understandable that people complain and grumble about their fees.
-But the truth is that in the UK we have a reasonably good water market – with fairly low fees.
+Sometimes business water bills – especially for enterprises that use a lot of water – can be very steep, But the truth is that in the UK we have a reasonably good water market – with fairly low fees.

 To demonstrate this, our team have looked across the world at different rates charged for access to clean and safe water.
 Below, we share some of the findings from that research – to show how water rates differ depending on where in the world you’re living.